 Figure 21: Team Performance Expectations predicts Social Bonding (post-Tournament)

 The initial model failed to converge with the random slope and intercept model structure.
 As such, the model was simplified to estimate only the random slope.
-This simplified model revealed a significant positive relationship between team performance expectation violation and social bonding, β=.46 (95%CI=.35,.57), SE=.05, t(331.00)=8.48, p<.0001, , .
-The model also revealed a significant relationship between Individual Performance Expectations and social bonding, β=.005 (95%CI=.002,.009), SE=.002, t(303.4)=2.80, p<.01, as well as subjective competence and social bonding, β=.01 (95%CI=.01,.18), SE=.04, t(265.3)=2.24, p=.03 (see Table ? for full description of model estimates).
-Model residuals were non-normally distributed, (W=0.97,p<.00001), with negative skew (−.6), and higher than normal kurtosis, see Appendix ?
+The simplified model revealed a significant positive relationship between team performance expectation violation and social bonding (β=.46 (95%CI=.35,.57), SE=.05, t(331.00)=8.48, p<.0001, , ).
+There was also a significant relationship between Individual Performance Expectations and social bonding (β=.005 (95%CI=.002,.009), SE=.002, t(303.4)=2.80, p<.01), as well as between subjective competence and social bonding (β=.01 (95%CI=.01,.18), SE=.04, t(265.3)=2.24, p=.03) (see Table ? for full description of model estimates).
+Model residuals were non-normally distributed, (W=0.97,p<.00001), with a negative skew (−.6), and higher than normal kurtosis, see Appendix ?
 Figure ?.
 A model in which the outcome was log-transformed following removal of outliers provided the best possible fit for the available data ?.
 While the distribution of errors was still non-normal, (W=0.99,p=.03), error terms appear much more evenly distributed around zero than the original model, albeit with a slight negative skew (−0.1).
-The adjusted model provided confirmation that the significant positive effect of team performance expectation violation on social bonding, β=.16 (95%CI=.12,.20), SE=.02, t(336.80)=7.98, p<.0001, , .
+The adjusted model provided confirmation that the significant positive effect of team performance expectation violation on social bonding (β=.16 (95%CI=.12,.20), SE=.02, t(336.80)=7.98, p<.0001, , ).

 Figure 22: Joint Action Success predicts Social Bonding in post-Tournament survey data.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model.

-5.5 Prediction 4: Feelings of team click mediate the relationship between perceptions of success in joint action and feelings of social bonding
+5.5 Prediction 4: Feelings of Team Click mediate the relationship between perceptions of Success in Joint Action and feelings of Social Bonding

-5.5.1 4.a: Team Click mediates the relationship between Joint Action Success and Social Bonding
+5.5.1 4a: Team Click mediates the relationship between Joint Action Success and Social Bonding

 Post-Tournament Mediation analyses were conducted using linear mixed effects regressions in the Causal Mediation Analysis package in R (Version 4.4.5).
 To make inferences concerning the average indirect and total effects, quasi-Bayesian Markov Chain Monte Carlo (MCMC) method based on normal approximation and 1000 simulations was used to estimate the 95% Confidence Intervals Tofighi2016a,Imai2010.
 MCMC estimation is a form of non-parametric bootstrapping whereby the sampling distribution for the effect of interest is not assumed to be normal but is instead simulated from the model estimates and their asymptotic variances and covariances [Preacher2008].